 I have covered numerous blogs on how you can deploy virtual machines in VirtualBox hypervisor.
 In this blog, let’s look at important virtual network interfaces in VirtualBox Network settings and the scenarios in which you could use them.

 Before we dive in, you first need to understand the primary difference between the physical and virtual networks.
 If you don’t understand them, it would be difficult to grasp what’s happening on VirtualBox networking.

 A physical network is connected using physical gears such as routers, switches, and other network hardware.
 The best example would be your home wifi network.

 As shown below, you have a physical internet connection provided by the ISP and connected to your home router, and all the hosts are connected using either wired or wireless.
-That is the best example for the physical network.
+That is the best example of a physical network.

-The Virtual Network is getting widely popular now because of the adoption of virtualization in the data centre and software-defined networking.
+The Virtual Network is getting widely popular now because of the adoption of virtualization in the data center and software-defined networking.